RubenOdegard/rby-dashboard/README.md

 ## The Project

-TLDR: Specifically built without React Query to learn further state management and syncing local vs remote state.
+TLDR: Use React Query.
+This project is specifically built without React Query to learn state management and syncing local vs remote state.
 Hard to find a reason not to use React Query.

+This section is going to be more explanatory soon..

 ## Video Demonstration

+**Click the image/video below to play**

 <a href="https://s3-api.udev.no/public-videos/rby-dashboard-video.mp4" target="_blank">
   <div style="position: relative; display: inline-block;">